 Now, imagine being somewhere like Perth.
-In Perth, you can only get an averaged 4 cent feed-in tariff and pay 28c for grid electricity.
-In Perth, self-consumed solar energy is worth seven times as much as exported solar electricity!
+In Perth, you can only get an averaged 3.5 cent feed-in tariff and pay 31c for grid electricity.
+In Perth, self-consumed solar energy is worth nine times as much as exported solar electricity!

 Here are some payback calculation examples for a 6.6 kW system.
-They're taken from my solar calculator using its default settings at the time of writing.
+They're taken from my solar calculator using its default settings as at March 2024.

-- Sydney: 6 years, 2 months
+- Sydney: 6 yrs, 2 mths

-- Brisbane: 5 years, 10 months
+- Brisbane: 6 years, 3 months

-- Canberra: 6 years, 3 months
+- Canberra: 6 years, 6 months

 - Perth: 5 years, 11 months

-- Melbourne with VIC rebate: 6 years
+- Melbourne with VIC rebate: 5 years, 10 months

-- Melbourne without VIC rebate: 7 years, 6 months
+- Melbourne without VIC rebate: 7 yrs, 4 months

+- Adelaide: 5 years, 8 months

-- Adelaide: 4 years, 11 monthsDarwin: 5 years, 3 months
+- Darwin: 5 years, 3 months

-- Hobart: 6 years
+- Hobart: 5 years, 7 months

-Pro Tip: Your circumstances will vary - make sure you calculate your own estimates if the payback is important to you.
+Pro-tip: Your circumstances will vary - make sure you calculate your own estimates if the payback is important to you.